 On the Dynatrace Managed deployment status page, select the cluster node that needs the new certificate.

-On the Node Details page, click Edit SSL certificate.
+On the Node Details page, select Edit SSL certificate.

 You can paste or upload the key files you received from the CA authority.

 Your certificate is associated with a specific host name.
-To avoid a name-mismatch error, make sure that the common name (domain name) in the SSL certificate matches the address that is in the address bar of the browser.
+To avoid a name-mismatch error, make sure that the common name (domain name) in the SSL certificate matches the address displayed in the address bar of the browser.

 Install certificate during Dynatrace Managed installation